I’m asking some of my linked in connections about meetings at the moment.

 - “no spectators” and partial meeting attendees

-- 1 hour should not be the default – dial it back
+- 1 hour should not be the default – dial it back (see this post on 22 minute meetings)

 - try different kinds of meetings (walking meeting? coffee shop meeting?)